joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6857665/2025/12/03/texans-vs-chiefs-stream-how-to-watch-dec-7/

 **Manchester City are serious title contenders displaying unserious credentials**\
-`These collapses against Leeds and Fulham could have been catastrophic.
-That they escaped with maximum points has to be seen as a learn curve`\
+`Collapses against Leeds and Fulham could have been catastrophic.
+That they escaped with maximum points has to be seen as a learning curve`\
 https://nytimes.com/athletic/6856433/2025/12/03/man-city-conceding-guardiola-concerns/

 **Newcastle, late goals and bad habits that are costing precious points**\